sethpthomas91/TTT-ruby/README.md

 This program uses rspec for its tests.
 To run the spec file use "rspec" while in the program's directory to run the tests.

+For automatic testing you can use obervr by opening a split terminal, ensure that you are in the top level directory, and run "observr ./spec/test.watchr".
+This will automatically run your tests in that termainal any time files with the ".rb" extension are run.

 ## Running the game

 To play the game, ensure that you have everything installed correctly then run ruby runner.rb.